Gfuen/MicroBurst/Az-Functions.md

 * `-folder` - Folder to output to
 * `-Subscription` - If not specified, the function will prompt you for a subscription to use
 * `-ResourceGroup` - ResourceGroup to use for the gathering of Azure service information
 * `-Users` - These are specific parameters to limit the output.
 You may not care about exporting the users and groups.
-Use -Users N and -Groups N to disable.
+Use -Users N and -Groups N to disable
 * `-Groups` - Specify which Az Domain groups to dump information on, default is yes
 * `-StorageAccounts` - Specify which Storage accounts to dump information on, default is yes
 * `-Resources` - Specify which Azure resources to dump information on, default is yes